PythonRSAS/pythonrsas.github.io/_posts/2018-10-01-3-mastering-directories.md

 ```

 # Get directory and change directory
-When we run a lot of analysis, we can automate creating the directories.
+When we need to know where we are, use os.getcwd().
+To change that, use os.chdir() with full path as the parameter or use "./" with relative path.
 <div class="code-head"><span>code</span>learn_path.py</div>
 ```python
 >>> os.getcwd()